chroma-core/chroma/docs/docs.trychroma.com/pages/telemetry.md

 - Chroma version and environment details (e.g. OS, Python version, is it running in a container, or in a jupyter notebook)
 - Usage of embedding functions that ship with Chroma and aggregated usage of custom embeddings (we collect no information about the custom embeddings themselves)
+- Client interactions with our hosted Chroma Cloud service.
 - Collection commands.
 We track the anonymized uuid of a collection as well as the number of items
   - `add`
   - `update`